devATdbsutdio/dattabaumstudio.com/README.md

 ## ✍🏼 Editing other content

-- Most of the other content is either inline in code or as JavaScript Objects.
+1. Most of the other content is either inline in code or as JavaScript Objects.
-- When editing any of these care must be taken to ensure that the content is **Valid HTML / JavaScript**.
+2. When editing any of these care must be taken to ensure that the content is **Valid HTML / JavaScript**.
-- This includes there aren't any syntax errors, missing closing tags, etc. It's best to use a code editor with syntax highlighting and linting, instead of editing directly on GitHub.
+3. This includes there aren't any syntax errors, missing closing tags, etc. It's best to use a code editor with syntax highlighting and linting, instead of editing directly on GitHub.

 ## 🎨 Editing shopify theme
+We needed to edit the Shopify theme because during checkout, our website redirects to Shopify.
+However, when clicking on the "Datta+baum" header link, it takes you to the Shopify shop, which is not what we wanted.
+Therefore, we had to modify the themes to redirect to our website instead of the Shopify store.

-- Click [here](https://admin.shopify.com/store/f2888f-3/themes/154313523532) (Online Store -> Themes -> Edit code (in menu next to **Customize** button)) to edit theme.
+1. Click [here](https://admin.shopify.com/store/f2888f-3/themes/154313523532) (Online Store -> Themes -> Edit code (in menu next to **Customize** button)) to edit theme.
-- Search name of file you want to edit in the text field.
+2. Search name of file you want to edit in the text field.
-- EDITED (redirecting to main site): _header.liquid_ (Line # 122 - 126)
+3. EDITED (redirecting to main site): _header.liquid_ (Line # 122 - 126)

 ## 💾 Where is the content stored?